vsilent/smarty-bot/README.md

 After you put your cool stuff there, save and ask bot:  <code>say hello to me </code>
 Your functionality will be executed.

+More details at http://www.smartybot.com but in russian language only, yet.<br>